hmckinn4/CSC_ECE_517_Spring2024_Program_2/README.md

 ### Bonus (Extra Credit)
 - [ ] Implement a search function for the admin to use.
 The input is the event name; the search result is a list of attendees who booked this event.
-- [ ] Implement a function to allow an attendee to buy a ticket for another attendee (the ticket can be viewed by both the user who pays for the ticket and the user who receives the ticket).
+- [x] Implement a function to allow an attendee to buy a ticket for another attendee (the ticket can be viewed by both the user who pays for the ticket and the user who receives the ticket).
-   Right now an admin can do this, but not attendee Event ticket view > new event ticket
+   Right now an admin can do this, but not attendee

 Edited
 Admin hompage